 Bio

-Esha Bhandari is deputy director of the ºìÐÓÊÓÆµ Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
-She also focuses on the impact of big data and artificial intelligence on civil liberties.
+Esha Bhandari is the Director of the ºìÐÓÊÓÆµ Speech, Privacy, and Technology Project, which engages in litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
+Her areas of expertise include the impact of artificial intelligence on civil liberties, the legal landscape for digital journalism and online accountability research, and the intersection of immigration enforcement with freedom of expression and privacy rights.
 She has litigated cases including Sandvig v.
 Barr, a First Amendment challenge to the Computer Fraud and Abuse Act on behalf of online discrimination researchers, Alasaad v.
 Wolf, a constitutional challenge to suspicionless electronic device searches at the U.S. border, and Guan v.
 Mayorkas, in which she represents journalists questioned about their work by border officers.
 She argued before the U.S. Supreme Court in United States v.
 Hansen, a case that significantly narrowed a federal law that, on its face, criminalized First Amendment-protected speech about immigration.

-Esha was previously an Equal Justice Works fellow with the ºìÐÓÊÓÆµ Immigrants’ Rights Project.
-She is a graduate of McGill University, where she was a Loran Scholar and received the Allen Oliver Gold Medal in Political Science, of the Columbia University Graduate School of Journalism, and of Columbia Law School, where she received the Robert Noxon Toppan Prize in Constitutional Law and the Archie O. Dawson Prize for Advocacy.
+Esha was an Equal Justice Works fellow with the ºìÐÓÊÓÆµ Immigrants’ Rights Project.
+She is a graduate of McGill University, where she was a Loran Scholar, the Columbia University Graduate School of Journalism, and Columbia Law School.
 She served as a law clerk to the Hon.
 Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.

 Featured work